Babilinx/cha/README.md

-# Evox, a user-friendly but powerful package manager
+# Cha, a simple and lightweight package manager

-Evox is the package manager of the Stock Linux distro which is a new community effort to make a good alternative to the most used distros like Ubuntu but without being driven by a society and with all its software open-source.
+Cha is the package toolbox of [ChaOS]().
+It can create, build packages from source, but also install, upgrade and remove them.
+It is a fork of [evox](https://github/stock-linux/evox)-1.1.1 RIP Stock Linux.

 # Usage

 ```
-Evox.
+Cha.

 Usage:
-  evox get <package>...
+  cha get <package>...
-  evox remove <package>...
+  cha remove <package>...
-  evox upgrade
+  cha upgrade
-  evox info <package>
+  cha info <package>
-  evox search <expr>
+  cha search <expr>
-  evox sync
+  cha sync
-  evox init
+  cha init
-  evox tree <package>
+  cha tree <package>
-  evox (-h | --help)
+  cha (-h | --help)
-  evox (-v | --version)
+  cha (-v | --version)

 Options:
   get           Download and install a package